 An introduction to mathematical logic.
 Study of propositional and class logic and also of elementary logico-mathematical problems.
 Prerequisite 56 or permission.
-1948-49 and alternate years.

 221-222.
 Problems of Philosophy.
 3 credits each semester.

 Class discussion of basic problems in logic, metaphysics and ethics.
 Intended to help the student to attain some ability in independent philosophical analysis.
 Extensive reading with verbal and written reports.
 Prerequisites, 56 and 104.